bryantbrock/steamboat/README.md

 git clone https://github.com/bryantbrock/steamboat.git
 ```

-Then, access it via `import`, as if you had built the framework yourself.
+Then, access it via import, as if you had built the framework yourself.
 ```
 from steamboat import AlpacaTrade, AlpacaBacktest
 ```